 TeamPCP Attack Replay (Garnet Instrumented)

 The lineage shows two branches in one workflow tree.
 The expected branch runs entrypoint.sh and reaches check.trivy.dev for scanner traffic.
-A sibling shell branch reaches scan.aquasecurtiy[.]org in the same run, which is where the credential-stealer path diverges from normal Trivy behavior.
+A sibling shell branch reaches scan.aquasecurtiy[.]org in the same run — a procfs-reading path that diverges from normal Trivy behavior.
+Both branches are concurrent, not sequential, so logs from only one branch can look clean.

 # Observed payload class in compromised Trivy runs